pujols/OSU_CSE_5524_2025SP/HW_2_programming_set/HW_2_programming/Readme.md

   - your 6 generated figures `Map_background.png`, `Map_horizontal_edge.png`, `Map_vertical_edge.png`, `Map_contact_edge.png`, `3D_Y.png`, `3D_Z.png`
   - your 6 generated files `Results_Map_background.npz`, `Results_Map_horizontal_edge.npz`, `Results_Map_vertical_edge.npz`, `Results_Map_contact_edge.npz`, `Results_3D_Y.npz`, `Results_3D_Z.npz`.

 * Collaboration: You may discuss the homework with your classmates.
-However, you need to write your solutions, complete your .py files, and submit them by yourself.
+However, you must write your solutions, complete your .py files, and submit them yourself.
+Collaboration in the sense that each of you completes some parts and then exchanges the solutions is NOT allowed.
+I do expect that your solutions won't be exactly the same.
 In your submission, you must list with whom you have discussed the homework.
-Please list each classmate’s name and name.number (e.g., Wei-Lun Chao, chao.209) as a row at the end of `main.py`.
+Please list each classmate's name and name.number (e.g., Wei-Lun Chao, chao.209) as a row at the end of `main.py`.
 That is, if you discussed your homework with two classmates, your .py file will have two rows at the end.
 Please consult the syllabus for what is and is not acceptable collaboration.

 ## Implementation instructions

 * Download or clone this repository.

-*  You will see a PPT and PDF named `HW1`, which provides useful information for the homework assignment.
+*  You will see a PPT and PDF named `HW2`, which provides useful information for the homework assignment.

-* You will see two Python scripts: `main.py` and `numpy_example.py`.
+* You will see one Python script: `main.py`.

 * You will see a folder `for_display`, which contains some images used for display here.

+* You will see a folder `data`, which contains some images used in the homework.

+* You will see a folder `result`, which will save the generated results.

 * Please use python3 and write your solutions from scratch.
 (You must use python3.)